 9. Develop a Plan of Action

 After identifying, challenging and replacing your core belief you need to have a plan of action in place.
 Ask yourself what you plan to do in the next month to constantly override your thinking patterns that are associated with your negative core belief.
 For example, you might plan to remind yourself of three ways you are lovable every time your core belief “I don’t deserve to be loved” pops up.
 You might also plan to keep a journal that you record your progress in or set aside time every day in solitude to reflect on your progress.
-Remember that slip ups are normal!
+Remember that slip-ups are normal!
 You might even plan to have conversations with yourself, look at yourself in the mirror every morning repeating your new healthy core belief sincerely, or visualize/hypnotize yourself into a suggestible state that prepares your unconscious mind for change.
 The possibilities are limitless.

 Replacing your core beliefs will take time and effort, but the rewards are endless and priceless.
-Increased self-esteem, creativity, productivity, prosperity, joy, fulfilment and love are some of the many gifts you will receive throughout this journey.
+Increased self-esteem, creativity, productivity, prosperity, joy, fulfillment and love are some of the many gifts you will receive throughout this journey.

 Any questions, observations or experiences?
 Please share them below!